micolous/grpc-asgi-django-demo/docs/demo.md

 - No custom error types (for `google.rpc.Status.details`) are included in the `FileDescriptorSet` passed to Envoy, as the demo server doesn't use these.

+- This demo doesn't support chunked HTTP requests or WebSockets.

 - This demo doesn't provide any API authentication or authorisation features.